 How to get started

-There are eight diving clubs in the East Region where you can get started.
+There are six diving clubs in the East Region where you can get started.

 If your local swimming pool has diving boards but no club, they might still have learn to dive lessons so it is always worth checking with the Learn to Swim Co-ordinator at the centre.